B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Characters.md

 ## Character Definition and Instantiation

-- ###  Character Definition
+- ###  Character Definition(Server-Side)
-Before creating a `CharacterEntity`, a `CharacterDataModel` must first be defined.
+Before creating a `CharacterEntity`, a `CharacterDataModel` must first be defined on the server.
 This step involves setting static attributes such as health, attack patterns, movement patterns, and descriptions.
-The `CharacterDataModel` serves as the foundation for the entity.
+The `CharacterDataModel serves as the foundation for the entity and ensures uniformity across all game instances.

-- ### Character Instantiation
+- ### Character Instantiation(Server-Side)
-Once the `CharacterDataModel` is defined, a `CharacterEntity` can be instantiated.
-This process involves assigning a unique ID, initializing the character’s current health and position, and associating it with a player.
+Once the `CharacterDataModel` is defined on the server, a `CharacterEntity` can be instantiated for a match.
+This process involves the server assigning a unique ID, initializing the character’s current health and position, and associating it with a player.
+The instantiated entities are then sent to the client, ensuring synchronized gameplay between server and client.

 ## State Updates